Interesting places in North Holland

-No place fits the stereotypes we brought about Holland, which is not surprising.
-They are all living places that adapt to the modern age and develop individually: Edam with its tranquility, Volendam with its focus on tourists and Monnickendam with its historic center.
+None of the places really corresponds to the clichés we brought with us about Holland, which is not surprising.
+They are all lively places that adapt to modern times and develop individually: Edam with its tranquility, Volendam with its focus on tourists and Monnickendam with its historic city center.
 A few kilometers further north we find the Holland as we had imagined: in the Zuiderzee Museum in Enkhuizen.

 Here, buildings have been rebuilt from places along the Zuiderzee that show what life once looked like in the north of the Netherlands: in one of the cozy cottages we are invited to tea, in another we watch a hard-working washerwoman doing her icy cold wind washes white shirts, pants and blue and white tea towels.
 Her hands already show red calluses.

-That's how you once lived in North Holland
+This is how people once lived in the province of North Holland

-We visit the old school, the old post office, a candy store where we get licorice sticks, and watch a Cooper making his barrels.
-On the way we meet a traveling dealer on his bike, and the butcher looks like fresh sausage was delivered.
+We tour the school, the post office, a candy store where we get liquorice sticks and watch a cooper making barrels.
+On the way we meet a tradesman on his bicycle, and at the butcher's it looks as if sausage has just been delivered.

 Our visit to the Zuiderzee Museum - North Holland interesting places

-If you want to see what Holland's life once looked like, we recommend a visit to the Zuiderzee Museum.
-Here, with great attention to detail, the authentic life in the villages along the coast of North Holland has been reconstructed and revived during the summer months with performers who take their role as bankers, as laundresses, as post office workers or pharmacists very seriously.
-There should only be enough time for a visit to the Zuiderzee Museum: we have been here for several hours, but would have liked to stay longer, there is so much to discover here.
+If you want to see what Holland life was like in the past, we recommend a visit to the Zuiderzee Museum.
+Here, life in the villages along the North Holland coast has been reconstructed with great attention to detail and is brought to life again in the summer months with actors who take their roles as bankers, laundresses, postal clerks or pharmacists very seriously.
+You should only allow enough time for a visit to the Zuiderzee Museum: we were here for hours, but would have liked to have stayed longer, there is so much to discover here.

 1601 LA Enkhuizen